opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 }
 ```

-If you ingest a document with no text or image, the processor is skipped:
+If you ingest a document that doesn't contain any text or images, the processor is skipped:

 ```json